yucli/cs-project/Bitmessage/whitepaper-note.md

 only stream 1.
 The stream number is encoded into each address.
 Streams are arranged in a hierarchy**. :exclamation:
 - Once it
-starts exceeding comfortable thresholds, **new addresses should be created in child streams** and the nodes creating those addresses should consider themselves to be members of that stream and behave as such. :question:
+starts exceeding comfortable thresholds, **new addresses should be created in child streams** and the nodes creating those addresses should consider themselves to be members of that stream and behave as such. :question: ```建立新位址的nodes是在parent stream的nodes嗎?一個節點一個位址?根據wiki描述-A stream is a collection of nodes, connected together and having addresses associated with the specific stream number.```
-- From  then  on,  if  the  node  has  no  active  addresses  in  the  parent  stream,  they  need  only  maintain connections  with  peers  which  are  also  members  of  this  child  stream :question:
+- From  then  on,  **if  the  node  has  no  active  addresses  in  the  parent  stream**,  they  need  only  maintain connections  with  peers  which  are  also  members  of  this  child  stream :question: ```node可以在多個stream(parent & child)?可以有多位址?node和stream和address的關係?```
 - With  the  exception  of  nodes  in stream 1, the root stream, nodes should occasionally connect to peers in their parent stream in order to **advertise their existence**. :exclamation:
 - **Each node should maintain a list of peers in their stream and in the two child streams**. **Additionally,  nodes  should  each  maintain  a  short  list  of  peers  in  stream  1.** :exclamation:
 - In  order  to  send  a
-message, a node must first connect to the stream encoded in the Bitmessage address :question:.
-If it is not aware of any peers in the destination stream, it connects to the closest parent stream for which it is aware of peers and then downloads lists of peers which are themselves in the two child streams :question:.
-It can now connect to the child stream and continues this process until it arrives at the destination stream. :question:
+message, a node must first connect to the stream encoded in the Bitmessage address :question: ```node連到stream是指node和stream中的nodes連接?stream和address的關係?```.
+If it is not aware of any peers in the destination stream, it connects to the closest parent stream for which it is aware of peers and then downloads lists of peers which are themselves in the two child streams :question: ```承上```.
+It can now connect to the child stream and continues this process until it arrives at the destination stream. :question: ```承上```
 - After sending the
 message  and  listening  for  an  acknowledgement,  it  can  disconnect  from  the  peers  of  that  stream.
 If  the user  replies  to  the  message,  their  Bitmessage  client  repeats  the  same  process  to  connect  to  the  original sender’s  stream.
-After  this  process  has  been  carried  out  once,  connecting  to  the  destination  stream  a second time would be trivial **as the sending node would now already have a list of nodes that are in the destination stream saved** :question:
+After  this  process  has  been  carried  out  once,  connecting  to  the  destination  stream  a second time would be trivial **as the sending node would now already have a list of nodes that are in the destination stream saved** :question: ```知道對方的nodes的意思?```

 ## [Broadcasts](https://bitmessage.org/wiki/Broadcast)
 > - After
 entering  the  **broadcaster’s  Bitmessage  address  into  a  [‘Subscription’](https://bitmessage.org/wiki/Subscriptions)  section  of  their  Bitmessage  client**, messages from the broadcaster appear in the user’s inbox.
-- anonymously publish content using an **authenticated identity** :question: to everyone who wishes to listen
+- anonymously publish content using an **authenticated identity** :question: ```是什麼特別的認證身分?``` to everyone who wishes to listen.

 ## Behavior when the receiver is offline
 > - An  **object**  is  **a  public  key  request,  a  public  key,  a  person‐to‐person  message,  or  a  broadcast  message**. :exclamation: Objects are broadcast throughout a Bitmessage stream.